awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

    AWS IoT creates an AWS IoT Greengrass group with default security policies and configuration files for you to load onto your device\.

-1. <a name="gg-core-download"></a>Download your core's security resources and configuration file\.
-On the confirmation page, under **Download and store your Core's security resources**, choose **Download these resources as a tar\.gz**\.
+1. <a name="download-ggc-security-resources"></a>Download your core's security resources and configuration file\.

+   1. On the confirmation page, under **Download and store your Core's security resources**, choose **Download these resources as a tar\.gz**\.
 The name of your downloaded `tar.gz` file starts with a 10\-digit hash that's also used for the certificate and key file names\.
+**Important**
+Before you choose **Finish**, download the security resources\.
 ![\[The Connect your Core device page with Download these resources as a tar.gz highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-009.png)

-**Important**
-Download the security resources before you choose **Finish**\.
+   1. Skip **Choose a root CA** for now\.
+The next section includes a step where you download the root CA certificate\.

 1. After you download the security resources, choose **Finish**\.

-   The group configuration page is displayed in the console:
+   The group configuration page displays in the console:
 ![\[Empty group configuration page.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-009.2.png)

-1. Download the [AWS IoT Greengrass Core software](what-is-gg.md#gg-core-download-tab) installation package\.
-Choose the CPU architecture and distribution \(and operating system, if necessary\) that best describe your core device\.
+1. <a name="download-ggc-software"></a>From the [AWS IoT Greengrass Core software](what-is-gg.md#gg-core-download-tab) section in this guide, download the AWS IoT Greengrass Core software installation package\.

+   Choose the package that best fits the CPU architecture, distribution, and OS of your core device\.
 For example:
-   + For Raspberry Pi Model B or B\+, download the Armv7l for Raspbian package\.
+   + For Raspberry Pi Model B or B\+, download the package for the Armv7l architecture and Raspbian distribution\.
-   + For an Amazon EC2 instance, download the x86\_64 for Linux package\.
+   + For an Amazon EC2 instance, download the package for the x86\_64 architecture and Linux distribution\.
-   + For NVIDIA Jetson TX2, download the Armv8 \(AArch64\) for Ubuntu package\.
+   + For NVIDIA Jetson TX2, download the package for the Armv8 \(AArch64\) architecture and Arch Linux distribution\.
-   + For Intel Atom, download the x86\_64 for Linux package\.
+   + For Intel Atom, download the package for the x86\_64 architecture and Linux distribution\.
-**Note**
-When stream manager is enabled, you must install the [Java 8 runtime](stream-manager.md#stream-manager-requirements) on the core device before you deploy your group\.
-The **Default Group creation** workflow enables stream manager by default\.